Contacting the National Crime Agency CEOP Command

-It’s impossible to protect children from all situations that they may face but being prepared with an action plan to support them, can give you the confidence you need to give them the support they need.
+It’s impossible to protect children from all situations that they may face, but being prepared with an action plan can give you the confidence you need to support them.

 Here are some steps you can do (you will want to adapt it to fit with your knowledge of your CYP):

 Any child, from any background, can be at risk of sexual abuse online.
 But some are more vulnerable than others.
 The independent Inquiry into Child Sexual Abuse (IICSA) found the most common concerns raised of a sexual nature were online and peer-on-peer abuse.
 They highlighted the challenges of managing children’s online safety and peer relationships